 - Inspire her to reach her full potential and overcome her fears.

-- To complete a post-activity follow-up survey and to ensure that your mentee also completes her post-activity follow-up survey.
+- Complete an ABF post-activity follow-up survey and to ensure that your mentee also completes her ABF post-activity follow-up survey.